jnozzi/cocoadev.com/markdown/SFAuthorizationAuthorizeMethod.md

 	[authView setDelegate:self];

-The authView is an General/IBOutlet set up in IB pointing to the General/SFAuthorizationView.
+The authView is an IBOutlet set up in IB pointing to the SFAuthorizationView.
 Clicking on the lock when the program runs does all the right things, and I have several delegate methods implemented that fire as expected.
 If the user quits when authView is still unlocked, part of what transpires is this call:

 	[authView deauthorize:authView];

 That works fine.
-However, when I put this call in anywhere it does nothing (I've tried awakeFromNib: and an action triggered by an General/NSButton I added to the UI):
+However, when I put this call in anywhere it does nothing (I've tried awakeFromNib: and an action triggered by an NSButton I added to the UI):

 	[authView authorize:authView];